What Is The Psychology Behind People Who Are Bad At Cleaning And Tidying?

 A Lot Of Leftovers In The Kitchen

 The kitchen should be among the tiniest areas in a home since this is where meals are prepared.
-Having leftovers, oil and grease stains, tea and coffee stains on cups makes the place look ugly and hazardous.
+Having leftovers, oil and grease stains, and tea and coffee stains on cups make the place look ugly and hazardous.
 Even if a person does not love cleaning, they will strive to keep their kitchen tidy to be safe.
 But some people are comfortable with a dirty kitchen.

 An untidy kitchen does not only indicate laziness but could also be a sign of depression.
 A person lacks the energy to tidy up, they feel it is unnecessary, and they also have no value for themselves.
 One feels that they don’t deserve to live in a tidy place.
 Cleaning and organizing the kitchen regularly helps to improve a person’s mood.
 A person is also able to fight depression symptoms.